Civil Rights Attorneys in Portland

 We also represent individuals in cases involving unlawful searches, retaliation for speaking out, denial of due process, freedom of speech violations, and other civil rights infringements.
 If your constitutional rights have been violated, we’re ready to help.

 In Portland and across Oregon, civil rights violations can have a profound and lasting impact on individuals and communities.
-From police brutality to unlawful discrimination based on race, gender, or other protected traits, these abuses not only harm individuals but also erode the principles of fairness and justice.
+These abuses not only harm individuals but also erode the principles of fairness and justice.

 At Pickett Dummigan Weingart, our experienced civil rights attorneys in Portland and Woodburn are passionate about standing up for people whose rights have been violated.
 We understand how isolating and overwhelming it can feel when powerful institutions mistreat you.
 Our team brings the experience, compassion, and strength you need to hold wrongdoers accountable.
 We are relentless advocates for fairness, dignity, and justice — and we have the skill and resources to fight for the results you deserve.